ehulders/Meraki-Ansible-Deployment/readme.md

 ```

-Walking through this playbook you can see we have

 ### Running playbook

-Now lets run the playbook, to do this manually this can be done simply with the command executed on your local workstation.
+All thats left to do is now lets run the playbook, to do this manually this can be done simply with the command executed on your local workstation.

 ```
 ansible-playbook deploy-branch-readyaml.yaml